apache/incubator-brooklyn/docs/use/guide/management/index.md

 The mechanism for launching brooklyn management will change in a future release.
 For this milestone release, the brooklyn management node is embedded.

-The brooklyn Management Console serves as a way to track and manage brooklyn entities.
-It contains two main views: Dashboard and Details.
+The console contains two main views: Dashboard and Detail.
 These update in real-time.

 **Dashboard**